scaziti/scaziti/README.md

 ### :alien: ​About me
-- 💻  I am starting my career as a developer
+- 💻  I'm starting my career as a developer

 - 🚀 &nbsp;I'm a Backend Developer Intern at Monkey Exchange.

-- 📚 &nbsp; <b>Studying and working with:</b> Java, Spring Boot, and MySQL.
+- 📚 &nbsp;<b>Studying and working with:</b> Java, Spring Boot, and MySQL.